tradle/why-hypercore/FAQ.md

 ### What is the biggest gotcha with Hypercore?

-You can create [conflicting forks](https://gist.github.com/martinheidegger/82dbf775e3ff071d897819d7550cb3d7) of a hypercore log by 1) copying the hypercore feed directory to another machine along with its private key and 2) write into this hypercore while making updates in the original hypercore.
+You can create conflicting forks of a hypercore log by 1) copying the hypercore feed directory to another machine along with its private key and 2) write into this hypercore while making updates in the original hypercore.
+Your can follow the idea for [self-healing hypercores](https://gist.github.com/martinheidegger/82dbf775e3ff071d897819d7550cb3d7).

 ### Can Hypercore be backed up?